Timeline

 The Joint:

-Recordings: many recordings at Aganippe.
-New album of these recordings to be released soon.
+Recordings: Many recordings at Aganippe.
+A new album of these recordings to be released soon.

-Videos of The Joint, and first TV performance of Gilbert O’Sullivan, Bayerishe Rundfunk Television, Munich, 1968.
+Videos of The Joint, and first TV performance of their friend, Gilbert O’Sullivan, Bayerishe Rundfunk Television, Munich, 1968.

 BANDS AND MUSICIANS